concordion/concordion-website/tutorial.md

 Creating a living document is a 3 step process:

-1. Authoring
+1. Discussing
+2. Documenting
-2. Instrumenting
+3. Instrumenting
-3. Coding
+4. Coding

 Depending on your skillset and role you might be involved in one or more of these steps.

 To follow along the tutorial, we've created a template project you can [download](https://github.com/concordion/concordion-tutorial-2.0/archive/master.zip) (or [fork](https://github.com/concordion/concordion-tutorial-2.0#fork-destination-box) if you have a Github account).

-## 1. Authoring
+## 1. Discussing

+TODO

+## 2. Documenting

 The first step is to create a specification of the new feature.
 In the `src/test/resources/marketing/mailshots` folder of the tutorial project, edit the file `SplittingNames.md` to contain the following.